Recipients | Florida Healthy Snap

 "Candy" includes products made from sugar or artificial sweeteners combined with chocolate, fruit, nuts, caramel, gummies, and hard candies or other ingredients or flavorings in the form of bars, drops, or pieces.

-This includes bars like Hershey’s®, Snickers®, and Milky Way®, gummies like Haribo®, Sour Patch Kids®, and Twizzlers®, hard candies like Jolly Ranchers®, Lifesavers®, and lollipops, candy pieces like M&M's®, Starburst®, and Skittles®, and items like chocolate-covered nuts, toffee, and mints.
+This includes bars like Hershey’s®, Snickers®, Nestle Crunch®, Ferrero Rocher®, and Milky Way®, gummies like Haribo®, Sour Patch Kids®, Annie’s Fruit Snacks®, and Twizzlers®, hard candies like Jolly Ranchers®, Lifesavers®, and lollipops, candy pieces like M&M's®, Starburst®, and Skittles®, and items like chocolate-covered nuts, toffee, and mints.
+This also includes store brand varieties of candy.

 "Ultra-processed prepared desserts" means a processed, shelf-stable, ready-to-eat, pre-packaged sweet food intended for immediate consumption without any further preparation.
 This would include foods mostly made out of "chemically" modified substances extracted from foods, along with additives to enhance taste, texture, appearance, and durability, with minimal whole foods.